History of European Jews in the Middle Ages: Church laws in the Early Middle Ages

+High Middle Ages (1000–1350)

 The Crusades

 The trials the Jews periodically endured in the various Christian West kingdoms echoed the catastrophes that occurred during Crusades.
 In the First Crusade (1096) flourishing communities on the Rhine and the Danube were utterly destroyed.
 Furthermore, there were also attacks on the Jews that lived in cities along the Rhine.

 Prior to these attacks, many Jews were seen as integral members of society despite religious differences.
 Many Jews worked in the money lending trade.
 Their services allowed for societies to function financially.
 In one case Jewish moneylenders were responsible for financially maintaining a monastery.
 Without these loans the monastery would have been unable to survive.
 However, this fiscal responsibility that the Jews carried might have caused tensions amongst the middle and upper class.
 These sects of society would not have approved of the power that the Jewish communities held.
 At this point there were no strictly Jewish communities.
 Jews were not concentrated in one area, rather their presence was spread over a larger geographical region.
 Oftentimes a few families lived immersed in a predominantly Christian settlement.
 The Jewish families were comfortable in this setting and functioned successfully.
 In some circumstances, Christians both accepted and welcomed the Jews.
 When violence against the Jewish people began to occur some Christians attempted to protect their fellow neighbors.
 In the town of Cologne, Jews fled to the homes of their Christian neighbors where they were given shelter.
 Christians discussed the topic of conversion with the Jews.
 There existed a theory that if the Jews were to convert to Christianity then they would no longer be the target of such violence.
 There were discussions regarding conversion to Christianity.
 Religious leaders including Bishops and Archbishops alike tried to spare the Jews from violence.
 One Archbishop from Mainz went so far as to offer monetary bribes to protect Jewish families.
 These Jews did not want relief from the exile that occurred hundreds of years prior, moreover they saw the towns in which they had immigrated to as their homes.
 They were well received members of the community.
 In the Second Crusade (1147) the Jews in France suffered especially under Louis VII.
 Philip Augustus treated them with exceptional severity.
 In his days the Third Crusade took place (1188); and the preparations for it proved to be momentous for the English Jews.
 After being the victims of increasing oppression Jews were banished from England in 1290; and 365 years passed before they were allowed to settle again in the British Isles.
 The Jews were also subjected to attacks by the Shepherds' Crusades of 1251 and 1320.